BYTtrio/ADNJO/README.md

 # PANDJO

-An web application for learning foreign langues through  flashcards and quizes.
-Generateing flashcards and quizes by using AI.
+An web application for learning foreign languages through flashcards and quizzes.
+Generating flashcards and quizzes by using AI.

 ## API Reference